-10) Price your course
+#10 Price your online course

-There are a few things that may influence the price of your course:
+There are a few things that may influence the price of your course.

 So, you need to evaluate your course content and its impact.
 Remember not to underestimate yourself.

-Tips on how to price your course
+Tips on how to price your online course

-We have already separated course content into a few categories that should price differently.
-And, in fact, you can sell different courses simultaneously or even in a pack.
+We have already separated course content into a few categories that should be priced differently.

-Introductory courses can cost around 5-50$ per lesson, mid-sized courses up to 150$, and bit courses 300$+.
+Introductory online courses can cost around 5-50$ per lesson, and mid-sized courses up to 150$.

 Check more tips to price your online course.

-11) Start marketing your teaching business
+#11 Start marketing your teaching business

-Set up a website Focus on SEO
+Set up a website focused on SEO

 Best platforms for the course launch